rishav-eulb/100-days-of-move/docs/VariablesBasics.md

 As one can see in the example above value of test has moved to the anonymous declaration where `x1` has value of `test.x` however, value of `test.y` has been dropped since it's not assigned to any variable.

-There are lot more use-cases where one can unpacking to assign subtypes to different variables.
+There are lot more use-cases where one can unpack to assign subtypes to different variables.

 Also, note that, any struct without any ability is defined as a Resource since they cannot be copied or dropped post initialization and there ownership has to be transferred.
 As we have seen the numerous examples above we had to explicity unpack the struct variables in order to transfer there ownership.